-For a student who elects to audit a course, the letters AU are entered on the transcript under credits and the course does not earn credit or impact the Grade Point Average.
 A student will receive a grade of S (Satisfactory) or NR (No Report) for an audited course.
+No credits are earned from audited courses and there is no impact upon the Grade Point Average.
 If the student stops attending, participating in, or meeting the audit requirements as specified by the instructor, the instructor can issue a notation of CW (withdrawn from audited course).